When is the application deadline for applying to the Special Education program?

 Can I work during the program?
 If I have a job, how long can I keep it?

 Most students are able to hold a part-time job while attending classes, but students are not required to have a job while completing the program.
+We suggest students not work during their student teaching semester.

 What unexpected costs might come up?